Skip to content

 What to Do

-• Run a DoxxScan to map every link between your emails, phone numbers, handles, and real identity, then use the no-subscription cleanup to remove what you can.
+• Run a DoxxScan to map every link between your emails, phone numbers, handles, and real identity, then use the cleanup to remove what you can.

 • Rotate the password used on any account that appears in the stealer logs anywhere it has been reused, and switch to 2FA through an authenticator app rather than SMS.